ssssam/calliope/docs/use-cases/listen-history.rst

 .. _listen_history:

-Analysing someone's listen history
+Analysing your listen history
 ==================================

 The ``cpe lastfm-history`` command can provide a record of songs that you have listened to.
 It has some tools to help analyse this data as well.

-Arists which you discovered this year
+Artists which you discovered this year
 -------------------------------------

 .. code:: bash